 If a warehouse operator conducts warehousing activities at more than one warehouse during any single compliance period, then WAIRE Points earned for one warehouse may be used at the other warehouse(s) under the operational control of that same warehouse operator.
 Only those points earned in excess of a warehouse operator's WPCO at that site may be transferred, and only for the current compliance period.
 Any WAIRE Points transferred to a different warehouse shall be discounted as shown in the rightmost column in the WAIRE Menu in Table 3 of PR 2305. - 2.
 WAIRE Points transferred between a warehouse owner and operator: A warehouse facility or land owner may voluntarily earn WAIRE Points during a compliance Period using the WAIRE Menu, a Custom WAIRE Plan, by paying a mitigation fee, or may have WAIRE Points transferred to them from the warehouse operator at that site.
 The warehouse facility or land owner may then transfer these WAIRE Points to any warehouse operator at the site where the WAIRE Points were earned within a three-year period after the points were originally earned.
-Any warehouse operator using these transferred WAIRE Points to satisfy a WPCO during this three-year period must demonstrate that any onsite improvements or equipment installations that were used to earn the WAIRE Points being transferred are still operational at that warehouse facility in the year that WAIRE Points are used. - a.
-Warehouse operators that vacate a warehouse before the end of a compliance period may transfer any excess WAIRE Points to the warehouse owner.
-These Points may then be transferred to the next warehouse operator. - 3.
-Excess WAIRE Points banked for future use at that site: WAIRE Points in excess of the warehouse operator's WPCO in one compliance period may be banked for use in any of the next three compliance periods.
-After this time, any remaining banked WAIRE Points will expire and can no longer be used.
-WAIRE Points banked for future use in this way cannot be transferred to another warehouse.
-WAIRE Points may not be transferred to a subsequent compliance period if the WAIRE Menu items used to earn WAIRE Points are required by U.S. EPA, CARB, or South Coast AQMD rules and regulations in that subsequent year.
-An example could include CARB's anticipated TRU rule that could require charging infrastructure at a future date.
-Installations earlier than CARB requirements could earn Points and be banked for future years.
-However, the banked Points can no longer be used in any year in which CARB requires those chargers to be installed.
-Further, if any onsite improvements or equipment installations that were used to originally earn the WAIRE Points are no longer functional, the banked WAIRE Points may not be used to satisfy a WPCO.
-Finally, if WAIRE Points are earned prior to a warehouse operator's first compliance period, the three-year clock on banked WAIRE Points does not begin until after their first compliance period.
-In order to use banked WAIRE Points, the WAIRE Menu item that generated the WAIRE Points must still be onsite and was used for the compliance period that the WAIRE Points are to be used to comply with the WPCO.
-(Incomplete sentence) For Phase 2 and 3, there is an early action provision that allows for earning WAIRE Points ahead of their initial compliance period, and include a provision for the clock on three year life of the WAIRE Points for those early action WAIRE Points to not begin until after the initial compliance period.
+Any warehouse operator using these transferred WAIRE Points to satisfy a WPCO during this three-year period must demonstrate that any onsite improvements or equipment installations that were used to earn the WAIRE Points being transferred are still operational at that warehouse facility in the year that WAIRE Points are used.

-164 A link to the resolution will be added here if the rule is approved.
+173 A link to the resolution will be added here if the rule is approved.